samkap/eleventy-netlify-boilerplate/posts/2019-05-20-notes-from-going-down-the-rabbit-hole-esther-perel.md

 ## Notes

 * What you did is what your \[parent\] did
-* We have unprecedented freedom yet we have to negotiate **everything.** Who's picking up the baby?
+* We have unprecedented freedom yet we have to negotiate **everything.** Who’s picking up the baby?
 Who should I date?
 * Every (American/Western-raised) person wants a solution, but rather it demands the understanding of the past
 * In community we got a lot of continuity, consistence, and were never alone.
 Now we look to our partners for the existential aloneness to be solved.